Liluan1/ABE/README.md

-PALISADE Lattice Cryptography Library
+PALISADE Lattice Cryptography Library Experimental Repository
 =====================================

 PALISADE is a general lattice cryptography library that currently includes efficient implementations of the following lattice cryptography capabilities:

 	* Fully Homomorphic Encryption (FHE)
 	* Brakerski/Fan-Vercauteren (BFV) scheme for integer arithmetic
 	* Brakerski-Gentry-Vaikuntanathan (BGV) scheme for integer arithmetic
 	* Cheon-Kim-Kim-Song (CKKS) scheme for real-number arithmetic
 	* Ducas-Micciancio (FHEW) and Chillotti-Gama-Georgieva-Izabachene (TFHE) schemes for Boolean circuit evaluation
 	* Stehle-Steinfeld scheme for limited integer arithmetic
 	* Multi-Party Extensions of FHE (to support multi-key FHE)
 	* Threshold FHE for BGV, BFV, and CKKS schemes
 	* Proxy Re-Encryption for BGV, BFV, and CKKS schemes

+This experimental repository holds implementations that as of version 1.11 will no longer be included in the main PALISADE release.

 	* Digital Signature
 	* Identity-Based Encryption
 	* Ciphertext-Policy Attribute-Based Encryption

+Users should build and install PALISADE on their system.
+The include and library files are not included in this repostiory.

 PALISADE is a cross-platform C++11 library supporting Linux, Windows, and macOS.
 The supported compilers are g++ v6.1 or later and clang++ v6.0 or later.

-The library also includes unit tests and sample application demos.

 PALISADE is available under the BSD 2-clause license.

-The library is based on modular architecture with the following layers:

-* Math operations layer supporting low-level modular arithmetic, number theoretic transforms, and integer sampling.
-This layer is implemented to be portable to multiple hardware computation substrates.
-* Lattice operations layer supporting lattice operations, ring algebra, and lattice trapdoor sampling.
-* Crypto layer containing efficient implementations of lattice cryptography schemes.
-* Encoding layer supporting multiple plaintext encodings for cryptographic schemes.

-A major focus is on the usability of the schemes.
-For instance, all HE schemes with packing use the same common API, and are implemented using runtime polymorphism.

-PALISADE implements efficient Residue Number System (RNS) algorithms to achieve high performance, e.g., PALISADE was used as the library for a winning genome-wide association studies solution at iDASH’18.

-By default, the library is built without external dependencies.
-But the user is also provided options to add GMP/NTL and/or tcmalloc third-party libraries if desired.

 Further information about PALISADE: